 There are a few differences between open and closed software, and these will be the deciding factors if you need to choose one or the other:

-– Cost: Open source software tends to be free, so it’s usually the best choice for individual users.
-Closed source can cost more, as it has to be designed for the user’s needs.
+– Cost: Open-source software tends to be free, so it’s usually the best choice for individual users.
+The closed source can cost more, as it has to be designed for the user’s needs.

 – Service: Closed source software is the winner here, as there are usually dedicated service teams that can help you when things go wrong.
-If you’re using open source software though, you’ll be at the mercy of the online community, who may not be incentivized to help you.
+If you’re using it though, you’ll be at the mercy of the online community, which may not be incentivized to help you.

 – Innovation: Those who are learned in IT can do a lot with open source software, meaning that they can do more.
-If you’re using closed source software, that software won’t be updated until you pay the developers to do so.
+If you’re using closed-source software, that won’t be updated until you pay the developers to do so.

 – Security: Open source software isn’t as secure as its closed counterparts, by its very nature.
 It can be easy for it to be used in the wrong way if they wanted to.